Popular post-show questions

-Vamos creates its shows from human stories, so the first step before rehearsals even begin is to research, research, research.
+We create our shows from human stories, so the first step before rehearsals even begin is to research, research, research.
 Then a script is developed, which outlines each scene's content and the arc of the story: this forms the backbone of the devising process which hones the story throughout the rehearsals.
 In total, we rehearse for around six to eight weeks.

-"What’s it like back stage?"
+"What’s it like backstage?"

 At the beginning of a run it’s inevitably chaos, frantic, charged and messy!
 It then becomes calmer, more organised, and eventually as choreographed off-stage as it is on.
 It's important that the masks, costumes, and props are laid out with great precision, so everything can be found quickly and easily.
 For really fast costume changes, the actor wears layers of their other characters’ costumes (which is called underdressing).
 As a rule, an actor can get fully changed from one costume to another in 45 seconds - you can try this at home!

-"Where does Vamos find its actors?"
+"Where does Vamos Theatre find its actors?"

 "Where does the music come from?"

 Music and sound are there right from the start.
 It’s such an important part of the way we work that even in the audition process and during initial devising, there is music to work to.
-We have a PA system set up in the rehearsal room, and our composer spends time with us composing and editing on the fly to suit the action.
+We have a sound system set up in the rehearsal room, and our composer spends time with us composing and editing on the fly to suit the action.
 It’s a very integrated process, with a direct connection between the music and what is being developed on stage.